dsietz/pbd/README.md

 This project and codebase for this crate has change
 1. Updated Data Usage Agreement feature
-   - actix-web extractor
-   - actix-web middleware
+   - actix-web middleware now checks the uri of the DUA to ensure they are valid (issue #14)

 ## Features